nike4613/BeatSaber-IPA-Reloaded/docs/articles/command-line.md

 Here's a quick list of what they are and what they do.

+- `--verbose`

+  > Makes a console appear with log information at startup.
+  >

 - `--debug`

   > Enables the loading of debug information in Mono.
 The debugging information must be in the portable PDB format,